markhazleton/sql2csv/README.md

 # sql2csv

-A console application for Sqlite datbase that runs a set of SQL scripts and save the output to CSV files
+A console application for SQLite database that runs a set of SQL scripts and save the output to CSV files

 # SQLite Database Utilities